aussig/BGS-Tally/README.md

 * CMDR Tez, who wrote the original version of BGS-Tally - this simply wouldn't exist without his work.

+* CMDR [NavlGazr {dwomble2}](https://github.com/dwomble) who contributed the comprehensive colonisation functionality, which expands BGS-Tally into this complex new area of the game.

 * All the code contributors to this version - listed [here on Github](https://github.com/aussig/BGS-Tally/graphs/contributors).
 * All the CMDRs who have provided their input, bug reports, feedback and ideas.
 * All the translators who have given their time and effort: